cryptoecc/bitcoin/doc/Build_private_network.md

 ## 3. Test Private Network

-We aim to BIT-ECC mainnet in the local network.
+We aim to BIT-ECC Mainnet in the local network.

 Open a new terminal under `/bitcoin_ECC`  directory.
 Do the following procedure in the terminal.